x

 More () »

-COLUMBIA, S.C. — The Midlands is celebrating 34 years of pride with the Famously Hot South Carolina Pride festival kicking off Friday with a parade in downtown Columbia.
+COLUMBIA, S.C. — The South Carolina Midlands is celebrating 34 years of Pride with the Famously Hot South Carolina Pride Festival, which kicked off Friday with a parade in downtown Columbia.

-The Famously Hot SC Pride parade celebrated 34 years of pride in South Carolina.
-The "Get Lit" parade" was a big event, with hundreds of participants helping decorate floats, dressing up in their festive clothes, or just showing up for a purpose.
+The Famously Hot South Carolina Pride parade celebrated 34 years of Pride in South Carolina.
+The "Get Lit" parade was a big event, with hundreds of participants helping decorate floats, dressing in their festive clothes, or just showing up for a purpose.

-The non-profit consists of 16 people, with the whole team working hard to make this parade happen.
-There were tons of groups ready to participate.
+The non-profit consists of 16 people, and the whole team worked hard to make this parade happen.
+Many groups were ready to participate.

-The parade kicked off when the sun went down, traveling down Laurel Street.
-Tonight's celebration also included live music, RuPaul's Drag Race Hour and more than 80 LGBTQ+ owned businesses.
+The parade kicked off at sunset and traveled down Laurel Street.
+Tonight's celebration also included live music, RuPaul's Drag Race Hour and more than 80 LGBTQ+-owned businesses.

 Before You Leave, Check This Out